PrestaShop/prestashop.github.io/content/news/posts/2025/prestashop-year-in-review-2025.md

 Additionally, the Software Components Squad presented the improved [**multi-carrier feature**](https://youtu.be/JljSmYH-vdg?t=775), showcasing a significant enhancement for logistics and shipping management in PrestaShop.

-## February: Preparing for the next major version
+## February: preparing for the next major version

 February was a pivotal month as we unveiled the [PrestaShop 9.0 Beta]({{< relref "news/releases/prestashop-9-0-beta-release.md" >}}).
 This gave developers their first hands-on experience with the upgraded technology stack - including Symfony 6.4 and PHP 8.4 support - and the new Admin API, setting the stage for the major release later in the year.

 We also continued to support the 8.2 branch with the release of [PrestaShop 8.2.1]({{< relref "news/releases/prestashop-8-2-1-maintenance-release.md" >}}), ensuring stability for existing shops.

-## March: Major tools and community events
+## March: major tools and community events

 March was a month of significant releases and gatherings.
 We launched the **Update Assistant module v7.0.0** (formerly 1-Click Upgrade), a complete rewrite featuring a new UI and CLI to make upgrades smoother and more reliable.
 We shared the [story behind this rework]({{< relref "news/posts/2025/reworking-the-update-assistant-module-v7-our-experience.md" >}}) and announced the [official release]({{< relref "news/posts/2025/autoupgrade-v7.0-release.md" >}}).